 Step 5 – Good oral hygiene is essential for the success of your aligners.
 That way, you prevent bacteria from the food you eat before putting on your aligners.
 So brushing your teeth at least twice a day and flossing every night before bedtime to remove any food particles or debris is crucial.

 Step 6 – After brushing and flossing your teeth, gently place the dry aligners back into your mouth, following the instructions from your dentist.

 You’d never skip brushing your teeth, would you?
 To make sure your aligners look great and fit well, use these preventative tips to keep them clean.

-We hear from some patients that they lose their trays because they misplace them or they accidentally throw them away when they took it off.
-To avoid this when you’re not wearing your aligners, place them in a case instead of putting it on a napkin.
+We hear from some patients that they lose their trays because they misplace them or accidentally throw them away when they take them off.
+To avoid this when you’re not wearing your aligners, place them in a case instead of putting them on a napkin.

 Here are some basic tips on what not to do to help you keep the quality of your aligners looking like new.

-Now that you know all about the best way to care for your Invisalign aligners, you’ll have a stress free routine when cleaning your Invisalign aligners.
+Now that you know all about the best way to care for your Invisalign aligners, you’ll have a stress-free routine when cleaning your Invisalign aligners.
 If you’re thinking of using Invisalign to straighten your teeth, we offer Invisalign and Six Month Smiles clear aligners to help you get the beautiful smile you’ve always wanted.
-When it comes to your smile, there’s no such thing as a minor problem.
 Whether you want to correct an alignment issue or simply brighten up your teeth, we can help in our Fairview dental office.

 To learn more about this dental treatment, or if you have more questions about how to maintain a healthy smile and clean aligners during the treatment process we’re here to help.
 Call our office at (972) 468-1440 to request an appointment with us.
 We’ll be happy to talk to you about the benefits of Invisalign and which options are best for you.